23.8.12

 Perhaps social media affords us the control we lack in real life socialising: the screen as a barrier between us and the world.

-I'd be curious to know how many of you reading this feel the same way – or if introverts are actually in the minority in this little section of the blog world.
-Either way, if you're interested, Susan Cain's TED talk on the power of introverts, in which she basically summarises her book, can be found here.
+If you're interested, Susan Cain's TED talk on the power of introverts, in which she basically summarises her book, can be found here.

 breaker small